 All faculty, staff, and graduating seniors who have personal accommodation needs or needs for guests, must contact the Accessibility Resource Center at least one week prior to graduation.
 All request for accommodations can be made by calling 910.521.6695.
 The University will continue to make a good-faith effort to arrange accommodations for any requests made up until the day of the event.

-A limited number of designated wheelchair accessible parking spaces will be available during Commencement immediately south of the Quad for undergraduate commencement and south of Givens Performing Arts Center for the graduate ceremony.
+A limited number of designated wheelchair accessible parking spaces will be available during both Commencements.
 Someone will direct cars as they enter.
 Drivers must display their handicap plate or placard.

 Transportation from the parking lots to the graduation site, for those who are ambulatory, but can not walk long distances, will be provided.
 Courtesy golf carts will be circling campus parking lots.
 There may be a short wait, depending upon the number of people requesting this service.

-Seating for guests who use wheelchairs will be on the south side of the Quad for undergraduate commencement and in Givens Performing Arts Center for the graduate ceremony.
+There will be reserved seating for guests who use wheelchairs for undergraduate commencement and in Givens Performing Arts Center for the graduate ceremony.
 One person may accompany the person in the wheelchair.

 Seating for persons who are hearing impaired will be located within the first row of seating and at the closest point to the interpreter.